 - Another cylindrical section, 4.5 metres in diameter and 15 meters high.

-The expansion also included the construction of a basement which was 4.1 metres high and paved with ceramics.
-It was specifically designed to accommodate various systems including air conditioning, ventilation, water and sewerage, fire alarms, fire extinguishing systems, drinking water, dome control, sound and CCTV surveillance.
+The expansion also included the construction of a basement that was 4.1 metres high and paved with ceramics.
+It was specifically designed to accommodate various systems, including air conditioning, ventilation, water and sewerage, fire alarms, fire extinguishing systems, drinking water, dome control, sound and CCTV surveillance.

 The roof area measures 76,000 square metres, 67,000 square metres of which can be used for prayer.
 This roof is able to accommodate about 90,000 worshippers and is also paved with marble.

 Before the expansion, the mosque had 11 doors.
 After the expansion, the total number of entrances increased to 41.
-Some of these entrances consist of a single door, whilst others have 2 doors, 3 doors and 5 doors, bringing the total number of doors to 85.
-These entrances were built from concrete, marble and granite and were furnished with huge wooden doors with a width of 3 metres and a height of 6 metres.
+Some of these entrances consist of a single door, whilst others have two doors, three doors and five doors, bringing the total number of doors to 85.
+These entrances were built from concrete, marble and granite and were furnished with huge wooden doors with a width of three metres and a height of six metres.
 The doors were imported from Sweden and decorated with bronze.
 Each of these doors has a stone plaque above it inscribed with the following verse from the Quran:

 ادْخُلُوهَا بِسَلَامٍ آمِنِينَ